Tomkay94/micro-logger/README.md

-# microLogger
+# micro-logger

-A minimalist Node.js logger middleware which displays information about incoming server requests to the console.
+A minimalist, light-weight logger middleware that outputs request information to standard output.